gutierrezps/huaweicloud-lld-to-terraform/README.md

 4. Run the Python script in the project's root directory: `python -m app`
 5. Check the Terraform code generated inside `tf` folder

-## Automatic conversion and manual work
+## ✏ Automatic conversion and manual work

 For now, only the following resources are converted from LLD:

 - VPCs and Subnets
 - Security groups
 - Elastic IPs (EIPs)
+- NAT Gateways and SNAT/DNAT rules
 - ECSs
   - Security group (assignment)
   - Multiple NICs